 All businesses and public service bodies (including charities and public institutions) which provide taxable goods and services (including zero-rated supplies) in Canada must register to collect GST or HST, unless they are a small supplier.
 This includes non-residents who are carrying on business in Canada.
 However, there are situations where even a small supplier must register to collect GST or HST.
 See our article on small suppliers.

 Businesses which sell GST taxable goods and services, and are "small suppliers" may voluntarily register to collect GST/HST.
 In so doing, they will then be able to recover GST/HST that they have paid on their purchases.
 New registrants may be also able to recover the GST/HST already paid on capital property and inventory that is on hand at the time of registration.
-Search for new registrants the pdf version of CRA guide RC4022 General Information for GST/HST Registrants.
+Search for new registrants the pdf version of CRA guide RC4022 General Information for GST/HST Registrants (see link at bottom).

 Business which sell only exempt goods and services may not register to collect GST, and thus may not claim any input tax credits for GST that they have paid.

-Many businesses are eligible to recover their input tax credits by using the Simplified Method, which does not require separate record-keeping for GST/HST paid.
-See the Canada Revenue Agency (CRA) information on the Simplified Method.
+Many businesses are eligible to recover their input tax credits by using the Quick Method, which does not require separate record-keeping for GST/HST paid.
+See the Canada Revenue Agency (CRA) information on the Quick Method.

-When both GST and provincial sales tax are applicable to a sale, the amounts of each should be shown separately on the cash register tape or invoice.
+When both GST and provincial sales tax are applicable to a sale, the amounts of each must be shown separately on the cash register tape or invoice.
 For information on whether provincial sales taxes of another province must be charged by a vendor, see the article on the PST page re charging another province's PST.
 If HST is charged, the federal and provincial amounts are not shown separately.

 All vendors who are registered to collect GST are automatically registered to collect HST.
 A GST registrant in a non-HST province who sells goods which are delivered to an HST province must collect the HST applicable for that province.
 A registrant in an HST province who sells goods which are delivered to a non-HST province would collect GST, not HST.
 For more information, see our article on Place of Supply Rules, which addresses sales of goods, services, and intangible personal property (IPP).